 Teesside Owner Driver Sprint

-In 2019 the Teesside Owner/Driver Sprint was the biggest year yet with an average of 90 drivers at each event, competing in 9 classes across seven grids.
+In 2023 the Teesside Owner/Driver Sprint was the biggest year yet with an average of 110 drivers at each event, competing in 9 classes across seven grids.
 Our newest classes grew round on round, with racing becoming more exciting as the drivers gained experience of the long Teesside circuit.
-NRG Cycles allowed us to share the racing with viewers from around the world by sponsoring our sprint races with a live stream at every round of the summer championship - you can take a look at 2019 racing here > Alpha Live.
-NRG Cycles will also be sponsoring the live stream for 2021.
+We will be looking for sponsors for the 2024 live stream - if you're interested please contact the office.

 - Bambino Comer C50